 The goal of this community-based event is to raise funds and awareness for the nonprofit United Against Poverty, whose mission is to inspire and empower people living in poverty to lift themselves and their families to economic self-sufficiency.

-Jackie is the Assistant Event Director for this year’s Turkey Trot and is excited to be part of the tradition for her second year with United Against Poverty.
-Originally from New Jersey, she moved to South Florida and earned her B.A. from Florida Atlantic University.
-Jackie’s career journey from teaching to sales to the nonprofit world, has allowed her to combine her organizational strengths with a heart for service, helping plan events that make a real impact.
-In her free time, she enjoys reading, gardening, and traveling with her family.
+Jackie serves as the Assistant Event Director for this year’s Turkey Trot and is proud to be part of the tradition for her third year with United Against Poverty.
+Originally from New Jersey, she later relocated to South Florida, where she earned her B.A. from Florida Atlantic University.
+Her professional path has spanned education, sales, and the nonprofit sector, equipping her with a strong blend of organization, adaptability, and purpose-driven work.
+Jackie is passionate about planning events that create meaningful community impact.
+Outside of work, she enjoys reading, gardening, and traveling with her family.

 Race Bib and Timing Chip